ecobost/cnn4brca/log.md

 ### Questions
 1. Should I try to get more digital mammograms or just go with film?.
+	Answer: Enough digital mammograms, work with wath you have.
+If needed, ask Dr. Tamez.

 ## Jun 18 - Jun 23
 ### Activities